Al-Kum

 Al-Kum (الكوم, officially known as al-Kum-al-Muwarraq-Beit Maqdum-Humsa) is a Palestinian village in the southern West Bank, part of the Hebron Governorate and located 13 kilometers west of Hebron.
 Its municipal borders stretch from the border with Israel in the west to boundaries of the city of Dura in the east.
-It had a population of 2,568 in the 2007 census by the Palestinian Central Bureau of Statistics.
+It had a population of 1,464 in the 2017 census by the Palestinian Central Bureau of Statistics.

+Geography

+From the east is Beit Maqdum, from the west is the Green Line (Israel), from the south is As Simiya, and from the north is Idna.

 History

+Mamluk period

+A Mamluk endowment record attests to Bayt Maqdum's inhabited status in 1262 CE.